-Associations and unions can play an important role in promoting National Disability Employment Awareness Month (NDEAM).
-The ideas below are just a few ways they can contribute.
+Your organization can play an important role in promoting National Disability Employment Awareness Month (NDEAM)

 Of course, as employers themselves, associations and unions are also encouraged to recognize NDEAM among their staff.
 For ideas on how to do so, see ideas for employers and employees.